 Little Blue Heron or Egretta caerulea at Myakka River State Park

 During “wet season,” trails will get muddy.
-Other areas of the park can also get flooded, so try to call the following number (1) 941-361-6511 if it has been raining to confirm if the park or certain areas of interest are open to the public.
+Other areas of the park can also get flooded, so try to call the following number (1) 941-361-6511 if it has been raining to confirm if the park or specific areas of interest are open to the public.

 For more information about activities, hours, and updated prices, please visit: Florida State Parks – Myakka River State Park

-Don’t forget to Share & Pin it!
+Don’t forget to Share & Pin Walking Through Myakka River State Park (And Its Canopy Walkway)!